Indian Institute of Information Technology, Dharwad: Campus

 The institute started functioning in 2015 in a temporary campus at IT Park in Hubli, and Prime Minister Narendra Modi laid the foundation stone for the construction of permanent campus buildings at Tadasinakoppa village near Dharwad in February 2019.

 As of November 2021, construction of permanent campus for IIIT Dharwad is completed and academic operations have begun.
 The permanent campus of IIIT Dharwad is spread across 60 acre with academic block comprising 30 classrooms.
-Hostels for students are also constructed.
+Hostels for students are also constructed.There are 300 rooms for boys and 100 for girls.